Indian train derails killing six

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: At least six passengers were killed and more than 20 injured on Sunday after an express train derailed in eastern India’s Bihar state, officials said.
+NEW DELHI: At least six passengers were killed and more than 20 injured Sunday after an express train derailed in eastern India´s Bihar state, officials said.

-Nine coaches of the Delhi-bound Seemanchal Express came off the tracks early on Sunday near Sahadai Buzurg station, about 30 kilometres east of the state capital Patna.
+Nine coaches of the Delhi-bound Seemanchal Express came off the tracks early Sunday near Sahadai Buzurg station, about 30 kilometres (20 miles) east of the state capital Patna.
 "Six people have died and nearly 24 have been injured," Indian Railways spokesman Rajesh Kumar told AFP.

 Local television footage showed huge crowds gathered near the accident site as emergency workers cleared the upturned wagons.
 Rescue teams with sniffer dogs sifted through the damaged carriages looking for trapped passengers.

-India’s railway network is the main form of long-distance transport, but has been lagging in improving its infrastructure, often leading to disasters.
-Nearly 150 people were killed after a passenger train derailed in Bihar in 2016, the deadliest accident in recent years.

-NEW DELHI: At least six passengers were killed and more than 20 injured on Sunday after an express train derailed in eastern India’s Bihar state, officials said.
+NEW DELHI: At least six passengers were killed and more than 20 injured Sunday after an express train derailed in eastern India´s Bihar state, officials said.

-Nine coaches of the Delhi-bound Seemanchal Express came off the tracks early on Sunday near Sahadai Buzurg station, about 30 kilometres east of the state capital Patna.
+Nine coaches of the Delhi-bound Seemanchal Express came off the tracks early Sunday near Sahadai Buzurg station, about 30 kilometres (20 miles) east of the state capital Patna.
 "Six people have died and nearly 24 have been injured," Indian Railways spokesman Rajesh Kumar told AFP.

 Local television footage showed huge crowds gathered near the accident site as emergency workers cleared the upturned wagons.
 Rescue teams with sniffer dogs sifted through the damaged carriages looking for trapped passengers.